Cray-HPE/docs-csm/troubleshooting/pxe_runbook.md

 <a name="verify-the-switches"></a>
 ## 2.7.
 Verify the switches are forwarding DHCP traffic.

-* If you made it this far and still cannot pxe boot, you may have run into the IP-Helper breaking on the switch.
+* If you still cannot PXE boot, the IP-Helper may be breaking on the switch.
-* On all our switch vendors (Aruba, Dell, Mellanox) we have seen the IP-Helpers get stuck and stop forwarding DHCP traffic to the client.
+* On Aruba, Dell, and Mellanox switches we have seen the IP-Helpers get stuck and stop forwarding DHCP traffic to the client.
-    * The solutions vary from Vendor to Vendor so your mileage may vary on this.
+    * The solutions vary from vendor to vendor.
-    * On the Arubas we have had to delete the entire VLAN configuration and re-apply it in order for the DHCP traffic to come back.
-This was even after a reboot.
+    * On an Aruba or Mellanox switch, delete the entire VLAN configuration and re-apply it, in order for the DHCP traffic to come back.
-    * On the Dells we have had to do reboots in order to restore DHCP traffic.
+    * On a Dell switch, do a reboot in order to restore DHCP traffic.
-    * On the Mellanox we have had to delete the VLAN configuration and re-apply it in order for the DHCP traffic to come back.
-    * There seems to be something inherently wrong with how the IP-helper is implemented on switches, or we are doing DHCP so backwards that it breaks every switch...
+* The underlying cause of IP-Helper breaking is not yet known.

 <a name="computes-uans-applications-nodes"></a>
 ## 3. Compute Nodes/UANs/Application Nodes